MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 # Appendix

+## Base64 encoding of binary blobs

+This standard uses [base64](https://en.wikipedia.org/wiki/Base64) as a standard way of encoding binary blob as a sequence of printable ASCII characters.
+The characters used are confided to the alpha-numeric and two punctuation characters (`+` and `/`).
+Because there are 64 legal possible characters each one represents 6 bits of binary data.
+Base64 is a widely-used compromise between the length and human-readability of the resulting string.

 ## Hashing for Fixed Sized ID Systems

-Systems that require the IDs to be a fixed size must hash IDs to fit into the required size (for example, 16 bytes or 8 bytes)  This must be one with the hash algorithm defined here which we call HASH_N (where N is the number of bytes of the resulting binary blob).
+Systems that require the IDs to be a fixed size must hash IDs to fit into the required size (for example, 16 bytes or 8 bytes).
+This must be one with the hash algorithm defined here which we call HASH_N (where N is the number of bytes of the resulting binary blob).
 The key idea of the algorithm to be Base64 decoder modified to accept any input characters, and to circularly XOR the output bytes until the input is consumed (hash).
 This hash function has the following useful characteristics:

-1. Its input can be anything string,
+1. Its input can be anything string.
 2. Its output is always N bytes.
 3. When operating on Base64 encoded input that of size N, it produces the same result as simply decoding (no information loss).
 4. It is as efficient as Base64 decoding.

 This mechanism has the following useful ramifications:

 1. IDs from two like minded systems work without any loss of information.
-2. Multi-tiered and two-tiered systems interoperate on the top-most their (since they both have a top tier ID)
-3. A two-tiered fixed-size ID system can accept ANY Id, and in particular an ID from a multi-tiered ID system.
+2. Fallback algorithm for `<trace-id>` and `<span-base-id>` format mismatch can be coded in a single pass of a header value parsing.
-4. ID  has a useful comparison operator that works even in this mixed case.
+3. ID has a useful comparison operator that works even in this mixed case.
 Basically if the IDs don't match perfectly, you also test if they match if HASH_N is applied to both (you may need to do this twice, once for the N of the first operand, and once for the N of the other operand).